viant/datly/README.md

 Selector is assembled for each data view from parameters pool, data view can control selector prefix with selector.prefix attribute.

+- Prefix: parameter pool matching pregix
+- Columns: coma separated list of columns
+- Criteria: where clause, note that you can not run SQL injection when dataView criteria is used.
+- OrderBy: coma separated list of columns
+- Limit: output limit
+- Offset: output offset

 #### Reference

 Reference define association between an owner and reference data view.

-Name: output field name
+- Name: output field name
-Cardinality: reference cardinality: One or Many
+- Cardinality: reference cardinality: One or Many
-DataView: reference data view
+- DataView: reference data view
-On: owner and reference keys match array
+- On: owner and reference keys match array

 #### Output

 Output defines collection of data output keys
 If left empty if uses firs view name as output.

-DataView: source data view name
+- DataView: source data view name
-Key: output data key:
+- Key: output data key
+- CaseFormat: output case format

 Use [e2e test](e2e/README.md#use-cases) case rule to see acual rule examples.